sense 1v

 I ladri hanno assaltato la banca.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-assaltàre : to assault
+assaltare : to assault

 as|sal||re : (accento grave)

-Indicative mood (Indicativo) of the verb assaltàre
+indicativo assaltare.
+Indicative mood of the verb assaltare

 Tempo semplice